 The Bitnami app store drives more than 1 MM new installations a month of popular server software, both locally and in the cloud.
 This gives us a privileged position to understand how developers and end-users adopt new technology in general and, in particular, the cloud.
 We recently conducted a survey of our registered users, both to collect feedback on how they are using Bitnami to understand the importance that the cloud will play in how they run business and server applications moving forward.

 As of this writing, more than 3,800 people have completed the survey.
-Because of the large number of responses and because Bitnami is agnostic to deployment environments (we support all major server/desktop operating systems, VMware virtual environments and leading cloud platforms such as Amazon Web Services and Windows Azure), we believe that the results are representative of how organizations are beginning to deploy applications in public and private cloud environments.
+Because of the large number of responses and because Bitnami is agnostic to deployment environments (we support all major server/desktop operating systems, VMware virtual environments and leading cloud platforms such as Amazon Web Services and Microsoft Azure), we believe that the results are representative of how organizations are beginning to deploy applications in public and private cloud environments.
 As such, we wanted to share the results with our community.

 To give the results some context, we will first share a little about the people who responded to the survey and how they use Bitnami.
 Then, we will dive right into their use of the cloud.